zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/rules/datetime/month.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-A condition based on the **Month Access Rule** will validate if the current month, e.g. `March`, matches the selected months, e.g `March` or `April`.
-For more complex logic validation combine multiple rules instead.
+The Month Access Rule evaluates whether the current month matches one of the selected months.

 ---